ronin2021/2_Python_PyBank_P-L/README.md

-# Python - Homework - PyBank
+# Python - PyBank - Profit & Loss

 ## Outline
 Consider all data files and the main.ipynb file that has the code for the script is in the PyBank folder.